zhanghaitao1/assetPricing2/0readme.md

     221 of Ellul and Panayides, “Do Financial Analysts Restrain Insiders’ Informational Advantage?”
 16. dissect the correlation for every year as page 10 of Pan, Tang, and Xu, “Speculative Trading and Stock Returns.”
 17. use dummy variable to test the asymmetrical effect of limits of arbitrage on stock returns as table 7 of Gu, Kang, and Xu, “Limits of Arbitrage and Idiosyncratic Volatility.”
+18. summary for each year as table 1 of Cakici, Chan, and Topyan, “Cross-Sectional Stock Return Predictability in China.”
+19. analyse the annual return as figure 1 of Cakici, Chan, and Topyan, “Cross-Sectional Stock Return Predictability in China.”

 # The difference between assetPricing1 and assetPricing2
 1. the date in assetPricing2 seem to be calender date rather than buisiness